 Snoop Dogg and Rihanna also posted videos and memes on Instagram.

-This is not the first time Sterling got in trouble for racism.
+This is not the first time Sterling fell into trouble for racism.
 In 2009, the [now former] Clippers owner paid $2.76 million to settle a housing discrimination suit brought by the Justice Department representing African Americans, Latinos, and families with children.

-Donald, if you’re wondering what your next move should be, I suggest you take your money, buy an island somewhere off the coast of anywhere, and live there permanently and alone.
+Donald, if you’re wondering what your next move should be, it would not be a bad idea to take your money, buy an island somewhere off the coast of anywhere, and live there permanently and alone.